-Let’s start by cooking a rich, creamy tomato sauce with hints of chili, cumin and coriander.
-While the tikka masala sauce simmers, we toss the mushrooms in a spiced yoghurt marinade and fry them in hot ghee until they are nicely browned on all sides.
+Let’s start by cooking a rich, creamy tomato sauce with hints of chili, cumin, and coriander.
+While the tikka masala sauce simmers, we toss the mushrooms in a spiced yogurt marinade.
+Then, we fry them in hot ghee until they are nicely browned on all sides.

 All the ingredients for this dish are pretty easy to get.
 Kasoori methi – an earthy tasting, dried herb – is the only item you might not find at your local grocery shop.

-Here’s the recipe for my Mushroom Tikka Masala
+Mushroom Tikka Masala Curry

 For the masala

-2 Tbsp Ghee
+- 2 tbsp Ghee

-1 big onion
+- 1 big onion

-1 Tbsp minced ginger
+- 1 tbsp minced ginger

-3 garlic cloves
+- 3 garlic cloves

-3 tsp cumin
+- 3 tsp cumin

-1 tsp coriander
+- 1 tsp coriander

-2 tsp curry
+- 2 tsp curry

-½ tsp chilli powder
+- ½ tsp chili powder

-½ tsp turmeric
+- ½ tsp turmeric

-100 ml red wine (alternative: broth)
+- 100 ml red wine alternative: broth

-1 can diced tomatoes (16oz)
+- 1 can diced tomatoes 16oz

-2 El Kasoori Methi Leaves
+- 2 tbsp Kasoori Methi Leaves

-1,5 tsp salt
+- 1,5 tsp salt

-100 ml cream (vegan alternative: soy cream or coconut cream)
+- 100 ml cream vegan alternative: soy cream or coconut cream

-juice of 1/2 lemon
+- juice of 1/2 lemon

 For the mushrooms

-400 g mushrooms
+- 400 g mushrooms

-½ tsp cumin
+- ½ tsp cumin

-½ tsp turmeric
+- ½ tsp turmeric

-¼ tsp chilli powder
+- ¼ tsp chili powder

-½ tsp black pepper
+- ½ tsp black pepper

-2 tbsp ghee
+- 2 tbsp ghee

-- Mince onions and garlic.
+Mince onions and garlic.
 Grate the ginger.
 Heat the ghee on medium heat and add the onions.
 Fry for about 3 minutes, then add ginger and garlic and fry for another 45 seconds.
 Add the spices, as well as 1 tsp of sugar and let fry for another minute, stirring once in a while.

-- Add the wine, let everything come to a boil and let reduce.
+Add the wine, let everything come to a boil and let reduce.
 Add the entire can of tomatoes, let the sauce come to a boil and reduce the heat to a low simmer.
 Let cook on low heat for about 10 minutes until it thickens slightly.

-- Heat the remaining 2 tbsp of ghee on medium high heat and fry the mushrooms in small batches until they are evenly browned on all sides.
+Heat the remaining 2 tbsp of ghee on medium-high heat and fry the mushrooms in small batches until they are evenly browned on all sides.
 Make sure not to crowd the pan as this might lead to too much water in the pan.

 Add the mushrooms to the thickened masala.
-Stir in the Fenugreek Leaves, the cream and the lemon juice.
+Stir in the Fenugreek Leaves, the cream, and the lemon juice.
 Add about 1tsp of salt and taste.
 Add more sugar or salt to your liking.

 Serve the mushroom tikka masala with basmati rice or cauliflower rice!